Indian national found murdered in Nepal | Law-Order

 Police suspected that the robbers used the same hammer with which they broke the window hinges to get inside the house to kill the victim.

-''They have also vandalised cupboards, beds, piggy banks and drawers in the house and stole Parik's valuables and money,'' Bajracharya said.
+''They have also vandalised cupboards, beds, piggy banks and drawers in the house and stole Pahadi's valuables and money,'' Bajracharya said.

 Police have intensified investigation in the case and mobilised sniffer dogs at the crime scene and recorded statements from people he last talked to, the report said.